 Another teacher responded to my survey that they did have an account but didn’t actually understand the purpose of LinkedIn.
 Perhaps some teachers feel that LinkedIn isn’t the best platform for professional development?
-Also, as teachers our time is very precious so dedicating time to LinkedIn is clearly not a priority compared to planning, marking etc but we do recognise that continuing professional development is very important.
-Many teachers informed me that they prefer Twitter as form of social media to network with other educators and would rather use and dedicate time to Twitter instead of LinkedIn, or don’t see the value/point in using both.
+Also, as teachers, our time is very precious so dedicating time to LinkedIn is clearly not a priority compared to planning, marking etc but we do recognise that continuing professional development is very important.
+Many teachers informed me that they prefer Twitter as a form of social media to network with other educators and would rather use and dedicate time to Twitter instead of LinkedIn, or don’t see the value/point in using both.
 Yet I know as a regular LinkedIn user, (with over 500 connections, although not all the connections are in education) that there are teachers/educators using the site daily.

 I reluctantly joined LinkedIn last year.

-Like many others, I viewed LinkedIn as being connected to business.
-I struggled to see the link and relevance with the site and education, unless searching for a job.
-For many people the main purpose of LinkedIn is a tool for recruitment with recruitment agencies using the site, employers and people seeking new employment.
+Like many others, I viewed LinkedIn as being connected to a business.
+I struggled to see the link and relevance with the site and education unless searching for a job.
+For many people, the main purpose of LinkedIn is a tool for recruitment with recruitment agencies using the site, employers and people seeking new employment.
 In August 2016 I started a new role, teaching overseas for the first time.
 I do not intend to leave my current position for at least two years, as this is the agreement with my contract, yet I am still using LinkedIn on a regular basis.

-After understanding how the site works, it is relatively easy and user friendly.
+After understanding how the site works, it is relatively easy and user-friendly.
 I created my LinkedIn profile (my online CV) which has no template so you can include/not include what you want.
 As we know, when writing a CV it is not the time to be modest.
 I included my qualifications, areas of expertise, previous roles and responsibilities, skills, volunteering experience and some personal interests.
 It is a good idea to regularly update your LinkedIn profile as you take on new responsibilities or if you wish to share any areas of career progression such as courses, awards etc.

-In February 2016 after a visit to Dubai I made the decision to start searching for a teaching position in the United Arab Emirates and leave the school I was at in North Wales.
-I told my Headteacher and she was very supportive about my decision.
-At this point I had been using LinkedIn regularly for six months and had already started to connect with a lot of teachers and Senior leaders based in the UAE.
-After the conversation with my Headteacher I updated my LinkedIn profile stating, ‘seeking Teacher of History position in the UAE’.
+In February 2016 after a visit to Dubai, I made the decision to start searching for a teaching position in the United Arab Emirates and leave the school I was at in North Wales.
+I told my Headteacher and she was very supportive of my decision.
+At this point, I had been using LinkedIn regularly for six months and had already started to connect with a lot of teachers and Senior leaders based in the UAE.
+After the conversation with my Headteacher, I updated my LinkedIn profile stating, ‘seeking Teacher of History position in the UAE’.
 A day later I was contacted by a Senior leader from the UAE informing me that there was a Teacher of History position at their College and that he was very impressed with my profile and encouraged me to apply.
 This was a fantastic confidence boost.
 I researched the College to find out more, then I decided to apply.

 I had to complete the very thorough application form, send an up-to-date CV and letter of application to the Headteacher.
 I then had to complete a Skype interview.
 Two days later though, I was offered the job and I accepted.
-This shows how LinkedIn played an important role securing my new job in the UAE acting as an instigator.
+This shows how LinkedIn played an important role in securing my new job in the UAE acting as an instigator.